bgaze/laravel-php-cs-fixer/README.md

 > This package is an adapted copy of [https://github.com/JackieDo/Artisan-PHP-CS-Fixer]().
 > Credits and many thanks to [JackieDo](https://github.com/JackieDo) :-)
+>
+> Any comment, suggestion or contribution is welcomed.

 # Provided features.